psychoinformatics-de/knowledge-base/kbi/0017/index.rst

 git rebase by choosing another commit as a rebase target.)

 Now the links to the annexed content are removed.
-In order to remove the annex content itself, execute the command:
+In order to remove the annex content itself, execute the command `git annex unused`_:

 .. code-block:: bash